Fire in the Steppe:

 Thirty-Fourth Tank Division concentrated all of its T-35 tanks in the 1st Battalion of the 67th Tank Regiment, with 51 KV-1 heavy tanks equipping the 1st Battalion of the 68th Tank Regiment.
 The division’s other six tank battalions operated a mixture of T-34 and BT tanks.
 Forty-eight of the land battleships were available for action when the Germans attacked on 22 June 1941, with two of them in Moscow, six at the Saratov and Kazan tank training schools, and five at Kharkov Locomotive Works undergoing heavy maintenance.

-We’ll look at what became of them in action in Part Two.
+We’ll look at proposed upgrades to the tank in Part Two.

 You can order Fire in the Steppe right here.

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.